UniversalDependencies/docs/treebanks/hyw_armtdp/index.md

 The UD_Western_Armenian-ArmTDP treebank is based on the Western Armenian section of the Հայերէնի Ծառադարան dataset (ArmTDP v2.0), a broad-coverage corpus of general Modern Standard Armenian covering numerous genres.
-The treebank consists of 5026 sentences (~93K tokens).
+The treebank consists of 6656 sentences (~124K tokens).

 The annotation scheme was developed in accordance with the UD guidelines.
 The original data was manually annotated by the ArmTDP team.
-The tokenization and POS-tagging process was carried out through alternating steps of glossary-based automatic scripting and manual revision at the YerevaNN research lab (led by Hrant H. Khachatrian).
+The tokenization and POS-tagging process was carried out through alternating steps of glossary-based automatic scripting and manual revision.
 The treebank is so far the only manual verified corpus of Western Armenian, supplied with comprehensive morphological and syntactic annotation in the form of a complete dependency tree provided for every sentence.

 ## Acknowledgments